vmehmeri/ai-on-gke/applications/rag/README.md

 5. Run `terraform init`

-6. Run `terraform apply --var-file workloads.tfvars`
+6. Run `terraform apply --var-file workloads.tfvars --auto-approve`

 # Upload some data
 First, upload some PDFs to your [Cloud Storage bucket](https://console.cloud.google.com/storage/browser).
 The bucket should have the same name as your project ID.